 First thing’s first: take them to a veterinarian.
 A vet will use skin scrapings to verify a mite diagnosis.
 Also, a vet visit is important to rule out and prevent secondary infections from taking hold.
 When at all possible, natural methods are our preferred approach, as they can be both effective and non-toxic.
 However, never employ natural options instead of consulting a vet, do so only in conjunction with their professional advice.

 Olive oil is said to both soothe mange-damaged skin and help control the mites that cause mange.
 Gently apply directly to affected areas.
-Just be mindful that an oily pet can easily leave oil spots on carpet, furniture and bedding.
+Just be mindful that an oily pet can easily leave oil spots on carpet, furniture and bedding.2.
+APPLE CIDER VINEGAR

 Apple cider vinegar is said to relieve itching and kill mange-causing mites.
 Its antiseptic and antibacterial properties can also help regulate pH levels, which will in turn aid in the healing of damaged skin.
 You can apply ACV directly to affected areas using a spray bottle, or if the issue is widespread, you can apply all over as a post-bath treatment.
 Allow the ACV to air dry.
-Do not use on pets with raw or otherwise damaged skin.
+Do not use on pets with raw or otherwise damaged skin.3.
+NATURAL BUG REPELLENTS

-Natural, pet-friendly bug repellents, like Cedarcide Original, can help keep mites at bay.
+Natural, pet-friendly bug repellents, like Cedarcide All-Purpose Bug Spray, can help keep mites at bay.
 Apply to both your pet and yourself before enjoying outdoor activities, like visiting the dog park or hiking, to deter biting pests—including mites, fleas, ticks and mosquitoes.

 Honey is said to help clean and relieve the sores caused by mange.
 Apply it directly to affected areas using a cotton ball or other gentle applicator.